EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

 ```

-If the event is `ItemGotRemoved` then a Redis sort set is decremented with the product key for that particular hour.
+If the event is `ItemGotRemoved`, then a Redis sort set is decremented with the product key for that particular hour.

 ```cs
 public static void Project(ITransaction txn, ItemGotRemoved removedEvent)